-Deep in the Ozark forests, after the spring storms, when the forest is alive with bird calls and steamy heat rises from the decaying vegetation.
+Deep in the Ozark forests, after a spring storm, when the forest becomes alive with bird calls and steam rises from decaying vegetation.
 A miracle will explode upwards from the underground with a spore speckled darkness onto the southern facing hills.
-The locals get excited, from the country hillbilly to hiking suburban explorers.
-It is the season of the Morel Mushroom, and it exists within a delicate time frame as they rise to a certain height in singular patches or by the hundreds.
-The fruiting body of this species of mycelium networks is a culinary delicacy and a treat of the rarest kind.
-These Mushroom hunters hike the foothills in search of a modern gold that lives only a few days per season.
+Mushroom enthusiasts get excited, from the country hillbilly to hiking suburbanites.
+It is the season of the Morel Mushroom, which exists within a delicate time frame as mushrooms appear in singular patches or by the hundreds.
+The fruiting body of this species of mycelium network is a culinary delicacy for these Mushroom hunters who hike the foothills in search of a modern gold that lives only a few days per season.

-This feeling of rarity and the rush of tiny time frame is the same for the Dumpster Diver twice a year on those few precious days between the final hours of a College semester and the journey home for the students on that weekend.
-One must move quickly and with a special emphasis towards a harvest, as the free stuff appears in our local dumpsters.
-Like the Uniqueness of the Morels during a similar time of year, the best and most delicious morsel of dumpster selections is found outside the apartments of the college exodus of our modern students.
+This feeling of rarity during a tiny time frame is the same for the Dumpster Diver on those few precious days between the final hours of a College semester,the journey home for the students and trash day.
+One must move quickly and with a special emphasis to blend in, as the free stuff appears hourly.
+Like the uniqueness of the Morels the best dumpster treasure is found outside the apartments of the college students on the exodus of College.

-The rain had finished for the afternoon but the sun had not returned, as I turned into the college campus on the Sunday afternoon, it was like a ghost town.
+The rain had finished for the afternoon but the sun had not returned, as I turned into the college campus on the Sunday afternoon.
 Three days before, the parking lots had been full of cars, then came the Friday night party, and the Saturday Commencement.
 Most of the students left for home on Sunday morning, packing their cars with whatever they wanted to keep.
 A whole semester away from family and a short end to this solo life experience.

 The leftover liquor bottles, supplies, junk food and comfort items are now being tossed with indiscriminate abandon.
 The College year was now done and summer vacation was a promise being fulfilled.
-Some students are wealthy, some poor, some are flying home and all the glory of past goes in the large green dumpster and into the hunting gaze of this Dumpster Diver.
+Students are flying home and all the glory of past goes into the large green dumpster.
+Then into the hunting gaze of this Dumpster Diver.

 - The first item discovered was olive oil, it was from a typical kitchen dump.
 Often students put all of their tiny dormitory kitchen stuff into the trash can or a box and toss it.
 Spices, eggs, breakfast cereal, butter, condiments and junk food.
 I always grab the oils, can goods and spices.